benibenj/vscode-pythonCpp/readme.md

 * **C++:**
   - `cppConfig: default (win) Attach` will attach the C++ debugger with the `(Windows) Attach` config.
   - `cppConfig: default (gdb) Attach` will attach the C++ debugger with the `(gdb) Attach` config.
 This will also set the program path automatically to the path of the current python interpreter and lookup the gdb path.
+  - `cppConfig: default (lldb) Attach` will attach the C++ debugger with the `(lldb) Attach` config.
+This will also set the program path automatically to the path of the current python interpreter and lookup the lldb path.

 ```json
 {